How a Gratitude Journal Can Change Your Life in 3 Ways

 If you watch the news or use the internet, it’s easy to see a world filled with negativity.
 This makes it difficult to focus on the positive things in life.
 Over time, you may feel tired and unhappy.
 Life may start to feel tedious or you might lose sight of your personal goals.

 Getting into a daily habit of being grateful and focused on your personal goals is the solution.
 Once you start training your mind to notice all the beautiful things in the world, you will feel brighter and happier.
-Here are five ways a gratitude journal can help change your life.

 1. A gratitude journal can teach mindfulness